tibetan-nlp/lexicon-of-tibetan-verb-stems/README.md

 information that has been extracted from **dictionary.xml**.
 (Note that transitivity and causation information has not yet been incorporated into the list of lemmas.)

+**cg3-lemmas.txt** is a grammar that enriches a file in VISL CG format with additional tags for each verb lemma.
+Tags are collected and output for attributes like volitionality and argument structure.
+To use the grammar, it must first be compiled using the `cg-comp` tool.

 ### Volitionality

 Many verbs in the dictionary are classified for volitionality, based on the sources